 Navigate to Settings > Account Management > Users in the FullStory app.

 Before you can enforce Google authentication, you must be logged in using Google.
 If you are currently logged in with a username and password, you will be prompted to authenticate with Google before proceeding.
 Click on Sign in with Google and follow the login steps to proceed.

 All users who are currently logged in will be logged out of FullStory and required to authenticate with Google.
 All users who are not currently logged in will be required to authenticate with Google on their next visit to FullStory.

 NOTE: A Google “G” icon is placed next to every user that FullStory believes is part of a Google apps domain.
 If someone does not have a Google “G” next to their id, then it’s likely that they will not be able to log in to FullStory using that email address.
 Users will be unable to log in using Google Auth if your email is an alias.
 Your seat will need to be associated with the primary email associated with your Google account.
 Additionally, users with a plus sign in their email (such as “email@example.com”) will not be able to authenticate directly to Google.
 In that case, it is recommended to create a new log-in without the plus sign (such as “firstname.lastname@example.org”).

 What if I have access to multiple accounts?

-To switch between accounts, click the navigation bar in the top right (Hint - it's the button with your account name) and select the account you which to switch to at the bottom of the tab.
+To switch between accounts, click your company's account name in the top left and select the account you want to switch to.